Batteries can and should be recycled.

 Lithium-ion (Li-ion) batteries are everywhere.

 Li-ion batteries – the most popular rechargeable batteries – come in multiple sizes and shapes.
-They power everything from smart phones, laptops, hand-held power tools, E-bikes and scooters, toys, and electric cars.
+They power everything from smart phones, laptops, hand-held power tools, and E-bikes to scooters, toys, and electric cars.

-Batteries are broadly classified into primary and secondary batteries.
+Batteries are broadly classified into primary and secondary categories.
 Primary batteries are for one-time use whereas secondary batteries are rechargeable.

 Both types of batteries are further classified depending on the chemicals they contain.
 The result – sometimes confusing – is that batteries come in various chemistries, types, and sizes to fit different uses.